Joseph Guichard: Biography

 His parents were the owners of a wallpaper shop.
 Around 1818, he began to study drawing at the Palais Saint-Pierre (now the Museum of Fine Arts of Lyon) with the intention of becoming a draftsman.
 Many of his classes were taught in a strict Academic style by Pierre Révoil and Fleury François Richard.
 His first publicly displayed work was a picture of his grandmother.
 This formal style did not suit him, however.
 In 1824, he and a friend from school, Paul Chenavard, left the Palais and took classes from the sculptor, Jean-François Legendre-Héral instead.

 In 1827, he decided to go to Paris, where he met Hippolyte Flandrin and his brother, Paul Jean Flandrin.
 They helped him to enter the workshop of Jean-Auguste-Dominique Ingres, who emphasized the importance of drawing as the basis of all great art; extolling the beautiful lines of Raphael as opposed to the passionate colors of Rubens.
 This approach also proved dissatisfying so, when he became a student at the École des beaux-arts de Paris in 1828 and discovered Eugène Delacroix, he disavowed Ingres and painted without preliminary sketches; a practice he would follow throughout his life.
-Immediately after his debut at the Salon in 1831 Ingres, in his turn, disavowed Guichard.
+Immediately after his debut at the Salon of 1831 Ingres, in his turn, disavowed Guichard.
 The showing was a success, however, and he obtained the patronage of the author, Auguste Jal, a distant relative.